KemiOm/Equal-Education/README.md

 You will:
 - Build a multipage website using HTML, CSS, and JavaScript.
 - Use CSS and background image properties to create a parallax scroll effect on the homepage of your website.
-- Use the DOM, functions, event listeners, and JavaScript events to create an action item checklist.
+- Use the DOM, functions, arrays, event listeners, and JavaScript events to create an action item checklist.
 - Use flexbox to layout your website.
 - Customize the look and feel of your site through colors, images, and  fonts using CSS.
 - Use comments to describe your code.